 [ Publication of the Year ]

-Each year I will select a scientific paper, book chapter, or book as being of paramount importance toward finding a solution to the enigmatic origin of angiosperms.
-My annual selection is stated and discussed in the section that follows this geologic and biogeographic note.
+Each year I will select a scientific paper, book chapter, or book as being of paramount importance toward solving enigmatic origins of angiosperms and understanding the paleobiology of interacting holometabolous insects including phytophagy, pollenivory, and coevolution of arthropod/seed plant molecular tool kits and body plans.
+My annual selection is stated and discussed in the section that follows this floristic, geologic, and paleobiogeographic note.

 Spectacular outcrops of the 40 million year old Sespe Formation are composed of purplish conglomerate rock exposures.
 Rounded cobbles, lenticular gravels, and water-worn pebbles and sands of the conglomerate, probably owe their shapes to scouring from the Colorado Paleoriver.